10 common manufacturing challenges businesses have to face

 This is a cause for concern for the humble maker as they compete with the large-scale manufacturing corporations who can afford to bring in the help of AI to make their production lines more efficient.

 According to Robotics Online, from 2010 to 2016, as many as 137,000 robots were shipped to US customers.

-Manufacturing scheduling software gives manufacturing businesses the firepower to be able to compete in the marketplace by overcoming any manufacturing challenges one could face within one easy-to-use, visual dashboard.
+Manufacturing scheduling software like Katana gives manufacturing businesses the firepower to be able to compete in the marketplace by overcoming any manufacturing challenges one could face within one easy-to-use visual dashboard.

-Katana is designed specifically in mind for manufacturers, by manufacturers, to help businesses overcome any manufacturing challenges which they might encounter.
+Katana is designed to help businesses overcome any manufacturing challenges that they might encounter.

-So, there we have it, by using this list above you can easily identify the main challenges faced by manufacturing industries, especially smaller business who’re starting to scale.
+So, there we have it, by using this list above, you can easily identify the main challenges faced by manufacturing industries, especially smaller businesses that are starting to scale.

-However, being able to see the iceberg up ahead is one thing, but if your rudder doesn’t turn fast enough or quick enough, it’s still not going to be enough to avoid a collision.
+However, being able to see the iceberg up ahead is one thing, but if your rudder doesn’t turn fast enough, it won’t be enough to avoid a collision.

-By adopting Smart Manufacturing Software into your business, any dangers lurking in the water can be quickly identified, and you can immediately handle any issues that could jeopardize your company.
+By adopting cloud manufacturing software into your business, any dangers lurking in the water can be quickly identified, and you can immediately handle any issues that could jeopardize your company.

 And that’s it!
 We hope you found this article on manufacturing challenges useful, and if you have any questions or concerns, do not hesitate to get in touch.